 For guitarists, apps like IK Multimedia’s AmpliTube or Positive Grid’s BIAS apps can do a fantastic job of shrinking your rig by providing amp and effects modelling at a fraction of the price and size of the real world equivalent.

-No live iPad set up would truly be complete without Kymatica’s AUM.
+When it comes to using an iPad for live music, no set up is truly complete without Kymatica’s AUM.
 If you aren’t familiar with AUM, it’s essentially a mixer app that functions in a very similar way to its real world equivalents.
 You’re able to set up multiple channels that can take the output from your instrument apps (both Inter-App Audio and AUv3) or your hardware via an audio interface.
 This makes it easy to keep control the levels of each instrument and also apply effects, beyond useful in a live situation.
 On top of this, AUM provides some opportunities for some really creative routing, such as setting up feedback loops, if you’re feeling more experimental.

 AUM is a great choice if you’re wanting to bring together hardware drum machines or synths and combine them with apps.
 A quick look on YouTube and you’ll see that this is a pretty common way of using AUM with people building up one-man band performances by using AUM.

-While incorporating an iPad in your live show might open a whole new world of possibilities for you, there are some downsides to depending on your iOS device.
-For example, iPads can occasionally suffer from stuck MIDI notes or apps may crash, and while this isn't going to happen often, it’s definitely less than ideal if it occurs midway through a performance.
+While an iPad for live music might open a whole new world of possibilities for you, there are some downsides to depending on your iOS device.
+For example, iPads can occasionally suffer from stuck MIDI notes or apps may crash, and while this shouldn’t happen often, it’s definitely less than ideal if it occurs midway through a performance.

-If you want to taking your AUM skills to the next level, then why not sign up for our free 7 part AUM masterclass?
+If you want to take your AUM skills to the next level, then why not sign up for our free AUM masterclass?